hasanka123/todo_list/README.md

 1. Clone the repository:
 git clone https://github.com/hasanka123/todo_list.git

-2. Navigate to the project directory using the terminal or command prompt cd <project_directory>
+2. Navigate to the project directory using the terminal or command prompt: cd <project_directory>

-3. Install dependencies by using below command: pip install -r dependencies.txt
+3. Install dependencies using below command: pip install -r dependencies.txt

-4. Run the tests
+4. Run the tests using below command: pytest
-pytest